PI-Whisper: Designing an Adaptive and Incremental Automatic Speech Recognition System for Edge Devices: Introduction

 \section{Introduction}

-The world has seen significant advancement in artificial intelligence (AI) in the past few years, especially with the arrival of transformer-based foundational models~\cite{vaswani2023attention}.
-AI-powered intelligent and personalized assistants are becoming more and more of a reality than ever.
-Since speech is one of the major communication modalities for human interactions with the environment, automatic speech recognition (ASR) is gaining growing attention from the research community~\cite{radford2022robust,bain23_interspeech}, especially its deployment onto edge devices when privacy is of great concern~\citep{ahmed2020preech,liu2022private, qin2024empirical}.

-The ASR technologies have also experienced a tremendous transformation since the introduction of deep neural networks (DNNs).
-The recent transformer-based ASR models, such as Wav2Vec2~\cite{w2v2}, Conformer~\cite{gulati20_interspeech}, and Whisper~\cite{radford2022robust}, have surpassed traditional models like Hidden Markov Models (HMMs) and Gaussian Mixture Models (GMMs) \citep{Povey2011TheKS,Stuttle2003AGM,mcauliffe17_interspeech} by achieving lower word error rates (WERs) and supporting multiple languages simultaneously.
-However, the sizes of these transformer-based ASR models are significantly large with many parameters, which require a huge amount of data and computation power to train.
-Their inference also requires a significant amount of memory to store the large model parameters.
+With the increasing popularity of AI assistants, automatic speech recognition (ASR) is gaining growing attention from the research community~\cite{radford2022robust,bain23_interspeech}, especially its deployment onto edge devices when privacy is of great concern~\cite{liu2022private, qin2024empirical, qin2024enabling, qin2024robust, qin2024nvcim}.
+The recent transformer-based ASR models, such as Wav2Vec2~\cite{w2v2}, Conformer~\cite{gulati20_interspeech}, and Whisper~\cite{radford2022robust} have achieved great success.
+However, the sizes of these cloud-based ASR models are significantly large and consist of many parameters, which poses practical challenges in computing power during fine-tuning and memory constraints during inference.
 These resource requirements are detrimental to the ASR models' deployment onto resource-constrained edge devices.
 To address these issues, people turn to the smaller versions of the ASR models, such as Whisper-tiny~\cite{radford2022robust}.
-But compared to large models, the smaller ASR models are less expressive and often struggle to provide accurate results for speakers of diverse backgrounds.
+But compared to the large models, these smaller models are less expressive and often struggle to provide accurate results for speakers of diverse backgrounds.